You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

 - How are they curating and organizing their content in one email?

-- What language do they use, also regarding what kind of brand they are?
+- What language do they use?
+Also, regarding what kind of brand are they?

 - How many of them use visuals?